durovsky/rep/rep-I000X.rst

 CP1616
 ========
-ROS-PROFINET wrapper is originally developed for use with Siemens CP1616 [#cp1616]_. which enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
+ROS-PROFINET wrapper is originally developed for use with Siemens CP1616 [#cp1616]_, which is a communication module, that enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
 Since CP1616 offers the communication possibilities of both **IO Controllers/IO Devices** (master/slave), various network configurations are possible.

 .. image:: rep-I000X/cp1616.jpg